The Right to Development of individuals and nations remains illusory, compounded by AI

 By Dr. Marivir Montebon

-New York - The tedious process of creating programs for international conventions to be implemented locally is among the slowest processes human beings could ever do.
-Life happens, and in the quarters of the UN, discussions continue until consensus is reached.
+New York - The tedious process of creating and implementing programs for international conventions on localities is among the slowest human undertakings worldwide.
+As life happens for the better or worse, inside the quarters of the UN, discussions on issues continue to be diplomatically slow until consensus is reached.

-This is true for the convention on the Right to Development ratified in 1986.
-Forty years later, at the recently concluded three-day UN conference on Expert Mechanism of the Right to Development, the challenges of Artificial Intelligence (AI) has emerged as a real dilemma in realizing people’s right to development.
+This is true for the convention on the Right to Development which was ratified in 1986.
+Forty years later, at the recently concluded three-day UN conference on Expert Mechanism of the Right to Development, stakeholders tackled the challenges of Artificial Intelligence (AI) as an additional dilemma in realizing people’s right to development.

 The Expert Mechanism, an annual undertaking in New York and Geneva, provides the Human Rights Council with “thematic expertise on the right to development in searching for, identifying and sharing best practices with Member States and promotes the implementation of the right to development worldwide.
 It was established by the HRC in 2019.”